27 Geography Facts Everyone Keeps Getting Wrong

 Mistake: Maine is our easternmost state

 Well, it was until 1959, when Alaska became a state and took over the title.
 How?
-The Aleutian Islands in Alaska cross over the 180th meridian, which means that the islands on the far side of the line are technically in the farthest eastern longitudes of the world.
-And the islands on this side of the line also make Alaska our westernmost state as well.
+The Aleutian Islands in Alaska cross over the 180th meridian, which means that the islands on the far side of this longitudinal line are technically in the farthest eastern longitudes of the world.
+Ready for another mind-blowing geography fact?
+The islands on this side of the line make Alaska our westernmost state as well.

 pio3/Shutterstock